Gdoc/Admin

 In many countries, suicide rates have declined substantially.

-You can see this in the chart, which shows the change since the year 2000.
-It shows estimates for countries in Europe that surpass an indicator for data quality on suicides.
-These include Spain, Italy, Norway, Austria, Luxembourg, Finland and France.
+The chart shows the change since 1990.
+It shows estimates for European countries that surpass an indicator for data quality on suicides.
+These include Spain, Italy, Norway, Austria, Luxembourg, Finland, and France.

-These large declines in suicide rates have been partly driven by greater awareness and help for people at risk, improvements in mental health treatment, and restrictions on some of the methods of suicide.3
+These large declines in suicide rates have been partly driven by greater awareness and help for people at risk, improvements in mental health treatment, and restrictions on some of the methods of suicide.2

 This tells us that suicide is preventable.
-But many countries don't take enough action to drive down its rates.
-Suicide may not be tackled effectively, or may not even be seen as a public health concern.4
+But many countries don't take enough action to drive down suicide rates.
+Suicide may not be tackled effectively or may not even be seen as a public health concern.3

 What you should know about this data

 • It's possible to get an indicator of data quality on suicides by looking at the ratio of unexpected deaths to suicides.
 If there is a lower ratio of unexpected deaths to suicides, this implies that a higher proportion of unexpected deaths were classified as suicides, which is an indicator of better data quality.
-In the chart we show a selection of countries in Europe where suicide rates have declined and which had a low ratio of unexpected deaths to suicides, as identified by Värnik and colleagues (2012), which implies that they had higher quality data on suicides.
-This included Spain, Italy, Norway, Austria, Luxembourg, Finland and France.5 Several of these countries also have very high rates of validation by coroner reports, and/or have autopsies performed for almost all unexpected or injury deaths.6
+In the chart, we show a selection of countries in Europe where suicide rates have declined and which had a low ratio of unexpected deaths to suicides, as identified by Värnik and colleagues (2012), which implies that they had higher quality data on suicides.
+This included Spain, Italy, Norway, Austria, Luxembourg, Finland, and France.4 Several of these countries also have very high rates of validation by coroner reports and/or autopsies performed for almost all unexpected or injury deaths.5

 Deaths by suicide are under-reported in many countries

-In many countries, suicides are under-reported for a number of reasons.
-A major reason is that deaths in general – not just suicides – are not well-recorded in many countries.
+In many countries, suicides are under-reported for various reasons.
+A major one is that deaths in general — not just suicides — are not well-recorded in many countries.
 You can see this in the chart.

 It shows that in some cases, not all deaths are registered in a country’s central vital registration system.
 In many countries, especially in Africa and South Asia, a low share of deaths are registered in such systems at all.

-Where vital registration systems are underdeveloped, statisticians have to estimate the number of deaths and their causes from partial data and particular studies.
+Where vital registration systems are underdeveloped, statisticians must estimate the number of deaths and their causes from partial data and particular studies.

-Researchers typically define suicides as deaths which were classified as deaths caused by 'intentional self-harm' in the International Classification for Diseases (ICD).
+Researchers typically define suicides as deaths that were classified as deaths caused by “intentional self-harm” in the International Classification for Diseases (ICD).
 This includes people who had self-harmed but had not intended to die, and they may not be considered suicides by the country's particular legal definition.

-Self-harm deaths tend to be under-recorded, even among countries that have a large share of deaths registered.7
+Self-harm deaths tend to be under-recorded, even among countries that have a large share of deaths registered.6

-This is partly because, in many countries, suicide is highly stigmatised.
-In some countries, suicides and suicide attempts can be a criminal offence.4 For these reasons, suicides may be misclassified, especially as deaths due to "events of undetermined intent", accidents, homicides or unknown causes.8
+This is partly because, in many countries, suicide is highly stigmatized.
+In some countries, suicides and suicide attempts can be a criminal offense.3 For these reasons, suicides may be misclassified, especially as deaths due to "events of undetermined intent", accidents, homicides or unknown causes.7

-To account for this, the WHO and IHME reclassify a proportion of deaths reported with those causes as suicides.
-This is done according to the fraction that are estimated to be deaths by suicide.
-As a result, data on suicide rates represent a better estimate of how many people die from suicide, but they may still be underestimated after this adjustment, especially if they are misclassified as other types of deaths.2
+To account for this, the WHO Global Health Estimates and IHME Global Burden of Disease study reclassify a proportion of deaths reported with those causes as suicides.
+This is done according to the fraction that is estimated to be deaths by suicide and aims to account for missing data and underreporting.8

 What you should know about this data